SamHein-233/ObjectOrientedProgramming/README.md

 # ObjectOrientedProgramming
-This repo is a collection of labs I have done in my Object-Oriented Programming class, so far.
+This repo is a collection of labs I have done so far in my Object-Oriented Programming class Spring 2024.